Name: Donny Schatz

 During the past four seasons, Schatz has expanded his racing to also include Dirt Late Model competition.
 After finishing fourth in the 2012 Prelude to the Dream event at Tony Stewart’s Eldora Speedway in Rossburg, Ohio, Schatz has continued to compete more and more behind the wheel of his No. 15 Petro of Fargo/Crossroads Truckstop/Fastlane Car Wash backed machine.
 He earned victories in North Dakota in each of the last three seasons.
 He also made his World of Outlaws Late Model Series debut in July 2014 and competed in both the Knoxville Late Model Nationals and Textron Off Road World Finals in each of the last four seasons.

-Schatz and his wife, Erica, reside in Fargo, N.D., with their daughter, Savanna.
-Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo and Minot.
+Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo, where he resides, and Minot.
 He is an avid outdoorsman who enjoys hunting and snowmobiling.